-State lawmakers can do so by passing the Michigan Voting Rights Act (MIVRA or Senate Bills 401, 402, 403, and 404.)
-This transformative legislative package builds upon the federal Voting Rights Act of 1965 and wide-ranging protections recently passed in New York and Connecticut, as well as previous efforts in California, Washington, Oregon, and Virginia.
-If passed, the MIVRA will immediately become one of the most comprehensive state-level voting rights acts in the country.
+The Michigan Voting Rights Act (MIVRA or Senate Bills 401, 402, 403, and 404) is a transformative legislative package that builds upon the federal Voting Rights Act of 1965 and wide-ranging protections recently passed in New York and Connecticut, as well as previous efforts in California, Washington, Oregon, and Virginia.
+The historic bill would codify protections against voting discrimination, strengthen access to the polls, and ensure all eligible voters maintain their freedom to vote.

-The Legislature is considering the law now — just in time for Michigan to lead as other states move backward and Congress struggles to move forward on voting rights.
 On June 13, 2024, the Senate Elections Committee passed the Michigan Voting Rights Act out of committee.
-The bill now moves to the Senate for a full vote.
 On September 18, 2024, the Michigan Senate passed the MIVRA, clearing the way for the House to take the final step in securing expanded protections for Michigan voters.

 Since 2021, at least 42 restrictive voting laws have been passed in 21 states.
 Dozens of states are considering additional anti-voter legislation this year.
 As states build barriers to the ballot box, Congress has once again failed to pass legislation to restore key protections and enforcement mechanisms of the Voting Rights Act of 1965.
 Now, we need states to lead by example to protect our right to vote.